graezykev/mono-repo/README.md

 ![font family in lib](font-family-in-lib.png)

-Last, we need to add our custom font face to the base CSS.
+One more thing is missed, we need to add our custom font face to the base CSS.

 `lib-ui-web/tailwind.config.js`: